DISARMFoundation/DISARMexplorer/README.md

 * click "reveal config vars"
 * Edit DATABASE_URL: take a copy of it.
 It will start with "postgres://"
 * Create DATABASE_URL2: copy DATABASE_URL into it, but start it with start with "postgresql://" instead
+* heroku git:remote -a your-app-name (see https://devcenter.heroku.com/articles/git)

 Running on Heroku - updating Heroku code and database

-* before doing this: heroku git:remote -a your-app-name (see https://devcenter.heroku.com/articles/git)

 * pg_dump -Fc -h localhost -U <yourdatabaseusername> disarmsite > disarmsite.dump
 * heroku pg:reset -a <your heroku app name>